What exactly is the difference between potash and phosphate? Both are used to produce fertilizers, but they are not interchangeable.

 Interestingly, many companies are focused on extracting potash ore from ancient underground oceans of potassium salts, and these are often located hundreds of feet or more below the surface.
 This can complicate the process of getting the ore out of the ground.

-Canada is the world’s top potash-producing country, and also holds the largest reserves.
-Other top producers include Russia, China and Belarus.
+Canada is the world’s top potash producer, and also holds the largest reserves.
+Other global producers include Russia, China and Belarus.

 What is phosphate?

-Phosphate is critical for all living organisms, and a huge 90 percent of it is used for crop applications in support of plant growth.
+Phosphate is critical for all living organisms, from potatoes to people, and as much as 90 percent of it is used as a soil nutrient in support of plant growth.
 Its primary function is to support strong cell development and water retention.

 Phosphate rock, or “phos-rock,” is ore that contains phosphorus.
 It is located at various depths, and extraction typically requires large dragline buckets, which scoop up the material for refinement.
 The phos-rock is then beneficiated, or refined, with small phosphate pebbles being left behind.